 Radio equipment manufacturers who wish to sell to 500 millions of EU consumers have to proceed with the conformity assessment aimed at’affixing of the CE marking.
 Obligation affecting manufacturers in particular, the presumption of conformity is obtained through the performance of all tests required by the various harmonized standards connected to the product.

-The articles of the Directive define the basic requirements for radio equipment and the general characteristics concerning electromagnetic compatibility, the protection of health and safety.
+The articles of the Directive define the basic requirements for radio equipment and the general characteristics concerning electromagnetic compatibility., the protection of health and safety.
 As is the case with the other Community directives, the RED Directive is accompanied by harmonised standards for specific technical requirements, and compliance with these requirements presupposes compliance with the essential principles of the Directive.

-The testing of radio equipment
+Testing of radio equipment

 In relation to this obligation, it is defined that a radio device transmits within the European reference standards and in accordance with the plans of the various Member States, in terms of frequency limits, power and transmission times.

 Based on the case and its specificities, various types of tests can be carried out for obtain the certification of radio equipment.
 These are articulated on the main standards used, including GSM, GPRS, GPS, UMTS, LTE, DECT, SRD, RFID, Bluetooth, Wi-Fi.

 Going into detail the tests – carried out by a competent laboratory such as Sicom Testing – may concern checks required by law, performance testing, measurement of service quality.
 It's’ it is possible to carry out checks on interoperability with telecommunications networks, to the beta testing systems to complete – after in-depth analysis of the product – the drafting of the technical file.